Is there anything better than tucking into a plate of your favorite ribs slathered in BBQ sauce?

 - preheat the oven to 180°F

-- Then marinade the riblets for 6 to 8 hours so get the ribs beautifully tender and packed full of flavor.
+- Then, marinade the riblets for 6 to 8 hours so get the ribs beautifully tender and packed full of flavor.

 - Cook for 45 minutes at 180°F

-Smokng Lamb Riblets
+Smoking Lamb Riblets

-- Remove the memrbane
+- Remove the membrane

 - Give them a rub